sagemath/trac_to_gh/Issue 6951.md

 # Issue 6951: Singular fails to build on t2.math with GCC

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6951

 Original creator: mvngu